polterguy/hyper-ide/helpers/help-files/01 - Hyperlambda/18 - Branching.md

 ## Branching

 Branching is at the core of any Turing complete programming language.
 Although Hyperlambda is not per se a programming language, it is still Turing complete, and features all common branching constructs.
-For those used to programming, branching means that your execution instruction pointer _"jumps"_, often in accordance to some condition.
+For those new to programming, branching implies that your execution instruction pointer _"jumps"_, often in accordance to some condition.
 The most common form of branching is an _"if"_ statement.
 Below is an example of how to branch in Hyperlambda using an _"if/else"_ block.